Zookeeper and Animal Trainer

 Last but not least, zoos may use deadly force, but this is obviously the VERY last option, and it is only employed if the animal becomes an imminent threat to someone's life.

-Asked by MrDuck over 11 years ago
+Asked by Barry212 over 12 years ago

 What are the major health issues associated with animals in captivity.
 Do zoos and sanctuaries have any health management plans in place for specific species?

-Asked by CAT almost 11 years ago
+Asked by CAT over 11 years ago

 Hi again, CAT.
 Because zoo environments are so different from wild environments--plentiful access to food, absence of predators, little to no competition for mates, etc.--zookeepers members must work very hard to ensure the ongoing physical and mental health of their animals.
 In particular, zookeepers want to maintain fitness and decrease the likelihood of unwanted behaviors like pacing, rocking, increased aggression, altered time management, increased frustration and increased fearful behavior.